- Alumni & Donors

 - International Law, by Martina Smuclerova - Master Class Overview (PDF, 160 Ko)

 - Peacebuilding, by Shahrbanou Tadjbakhsh - Master Class Overview (PDF, 142 Ko)

 In preparation for Master Classes, students will participate in interactive, small-group tutorials that will allow them to develop their understanding of the material and themes addressed.

 In addition to their core courses, students will participate in one elective class of their choice (about 18 contact hours).
 Students will be able to choose one elective course among different options (within the limits of spots available): either a French language course or an introductory workshop to one of Sciences Po’s key disciplines, such as political science, international relations, law or sociology.

 French as a foreign language classes are available at the beginner and intermediate levels.
 Following a holistic approach to language mastery, French language classes will introduce students to French culture, literature and methodology while improving their knowledge of the French language.

-For more information on what a typical French language class looks like, download the Course Overview for French as a foreign language - Intermediate level (PDF, 184 Ko).
+For more information on what a typical French language class looks like, download the Course Overview for French as a foreign language - Intermediate levels (PDF, 184 Ko) or French as a foreign language - Beginner levels (PDF, 178 Ko).